 Haile Selassie’s concern for his own people was also an illusion, “…His Majesty paid the salaries of foreign engineers but showed no inclination to pay our own masons after the construction of the Imperial Palace called Genete Leul” (p.
 39).
 The Emperor does not look at Haile Selassie’s reign as a whole.
 It focusses on the period leading up to his fall.
 Kapuściński’s book does however mention some of Selassie’s reforms; he forbade extreme punishments such as the cutting off of hands and legs, he introduced a court system, he abolished slavery, he set up a postal system, and he sent some people abroad to study.
 It was this final reform that proved dangerous to Selassie’s rule.
 Young people who were educated abroad quickly saw the lack of freedom and economic development in their home country.
 Education was a double edged sword.
 Ethiopia needed educated people to run the state but too many educated people could result in the overthrow of the state.
 Germame Neway came from an aristocratic family and was sent to be educated in the United States.
 When he returned Neway was made the governor of a region in southern Ethiopia.
 Much to the horror of local nobles he began to build schools and allegedly gave land to landless labourers.

 As Selassie realised that his position was being undermined he began to turn his attention to his greatest threat – the army, “These generals, with His Gracious Majesty’s help, arranged such a good life for themselves that our Empire, which contained thirty million farmers and only a hundred thousand soldiers and police, agriculture received one percent of the national budget and the army and police forty percent” (p.
 93).
-The Emperor was dependent on the top strata of society for survival but with increasing levels of education this section was growing.
+The Emperor was dependent on the top strata of society for survival.
+But increasing levels of education meant this elite section was expanding beyond the state’s control.
 Graduates were placed in the state bureaucracy but these their increased numbers were placing a strain on the budget.
 In order to pay for the increased cost of bureaucrats it was decided to raise taxes on the peasants.
 It is here that the feudal nature of Selassie’s regime is most apparent.
-The peasants rebel against paying taxes without any benefit to themselves.
-Anger with the regime begins to overcome internalised subservience and fear of the security forces.
+The peasants rebelled against paying taxes merely funded their oppression.
+Anger with the regime began to overcome internalised subservience and fear of the security forces.

 As with British rule in Ireland it was a famine that was the final nail in Selassie’s rule.
 Jonathan Dimbleby’s documentary Ethiopia: The Unknown Famine (unfortunately I haven’t been able to find this documentary online) exposed the heartlessness of the Ethiopian state.
 The juxtaposition of images of starving people with pictures of Haile Selassie feeding meat to his dogs and feasting on champagne and caviar.
 The film wasn’t shown in Ethiopia but it’s contents began to filter back to the country.
 The Emperor doesn’t look at the ethnic divides that contributed to the Ethiopian state’s lack of concern about the death of up to 300,000 of its people (presumably because the courtiers that Kapuściński interviews are Amharic like their emperor) but famine was used as a method of control by Selassie and the subsequent Dergue regime.
 Shamefully one courtier (A.A.) defends the lack of response to the famine on moral grounds, “…it is not bad for national order and a sense of national humility that the subjects be rendered skinnier, thinned down a bit” (p.
 112).